jericho066/jericho066/README.md

       "Testing with Jest"
     ];
   }

-  get superpowers() {
-    return [
-      "🎨 Turning Figma designs into pixel-perfect reality", "⚡ Optimizing load times from 5s to <1s",
-      "♿ Making the web accessible to everyone",
-      "🛠 Debugging with Chrome DevTools like a detective" ];
 }

-  get philosophy() {
-    return "Great UX is invisible - users shouldn't notice it, they should just feel it works ✨";
-  }

-  collaborate() { return "Always open to interesting projects and learning opportunities! 🤝"; }

-  sayHi() { console.log("👋 Hey!
-Let's build something amazing together!"); }
-}

-const dev = new JericoOliver();
-dev.sayHi();
 ```

 <br/>

 ### 🎨 Philosophy

-> *"The best interfaces are invisible—users shouldn't think about the UI, they should just accomplish their goals effortlessly."*
+> *"Great UX is invisible - users shouldn't notice it, they should just feel it works."*

 <br/>